Bike Finder Flow

 The team wanted a way to pre-screen people and guide them to the bike of their dreams before they physically came to the shop.
 Since people love online quizzes that reveal aspects of themselves (like what kind of bread they are), I developed the Bike Finder Quiz.

-I began by interviewing the leader of the online sales team to find out what information was missing from the help form system that could speed up moving customers from initial inquiry to sale.
-Then, I interviewed three of our top salespeople about their sales process, how they analyze customers, and common customer desires and concerns.
-From the interview notes, I made a flow chart for the quiz.
+Interviewing the leader of the online sales team, I discovered missing information from the original help form system that would speed up moving customers from initial inquiry to sale.
+Then, I interviewed the three top salespeople about their sales process, how they analyze customers, and common customer desires and concerns.

-The flow chart was reviewed by the interviewed salespeople and the online team leader for any potential flaws or areas of improvement then the quiz was built using Jotform.
-Here is an example of how a customer who is an advanced rider looking for a full-suspension mountain bike, the user persona we referred to as “Gnarly,” would experience the quiz:
+The flow was reviewed by salespeople then the quiz was built using Jotform.
+Here is an example of how a customer who is an advanced rider looking for a full-suspension mountain bike, the “Gnarly” user persona, would experience the quiz:

-Before public release, I tested the quiz with users over the phone and through video calls to make adjustments before it was marketed to the public.
+Before public release, I tested the quiz with users over the phone and through video calls to make adjustments before it was publicly launched.
 After launch, I monitored early usage to identify additional alterations based on quiz responses.

 The Results